wp-plugins/limit-post-creation/readme.txt

 == Changelog ==

+1.2 Enhance error checking
-1.1 Correct some problems and add new functios
+1.1 Correct some problems and add new functions
 1.0 Initial Release

 == Screenshots ==